Ingredients

 Instructions

-- In a large bowl, combine the grated cauliflower, chopped spinach, crumbled paneer, gram flour, ginger paste, green chilies, and salt.
-Mix well to form a dough-like consistency.
+1. In a large mixing bowl, combine grated pumpkin, chopped spinach, chickpea flour, rice flour, cumin seeds, garam masala, turmeric powder, red chili powder, and salt.
+Mix well to form a thick dough-like consistency.

-- Shape the mixture into small balls (koftas).
+2. Shape the mixture into small balls or koftas.

-- Heat oil in a frying pan over medium heat.
-Fry the koftas until they are golden brown and crispy.
+3. Heat oil in a deep pan over medium heat.
+Fry the koftas in batches until golden brown.
 Remove and drain on paper towels.

-- In a separate pan, heat 2 tablespoons of oil over medium heat.
+4. For the curry, heat 2 tablespoons of oil in a pan.
 Add cumin seeds and let them splutter.

-- Add the chopped onion and sauté until golden brown.
+5. Add the chopped onions and sauté until they turn golden brown.

-- Stir in the garlic paste and cook for another minute.
+6. Add ginger-garlic paste and sauté for another minute.

-- Add the tomato puree and cook until the oil separates from the masala.
+7. Stir in the tomato puree and cook until the oil starts to separate.

-- Gently add the fried koftas to the curry and let them simmer for 5 minutes, allowing them to soak in the flavors.
+10. Gently add the fried koftas to the curry and let them absorb the flavors for a few minutes.